airbytehq/terraform-provider-airbyte/docs/resources/source_gnews.md

   specified keywords.
 To use it, you need to add NOT in front of each word or phrase surrounded by quotes.
   For example the query: Apple NOT iPhone will return all articles matching the keyword Apple but not the keyword iPhone
-- `top_headlines_topic` (String) must be one of [breaking-news, world, nation, business, technology, entertainment, sports, science, health]
+- `top_headlines_topic` (String) must be one of ["breaking-news", "world", "nation", "business", "technology", "entertainment", "sports", "science", "health"]
 This parameter allows you to change the category for the request.